pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

   * If AI faster, no increase
   * If AI is still slower the next turn, no score increase
   * If player resists move, no score increase unless the move + best damage move kill next turn
+  * If AI faints player in less hits, no score increase
   * In any other situation, +2

 ### Damage moves with a 100% chance effect